 In the summer of 1940, when the Netherlands fell to Nazi Germany, a ripple effect extending to the Great Lakes would unexpectedly commit thirteen “alien seamen” to the Huron Jail.*

 On May 9th, 1940 the Prins Willem III departed neutral Antwerp, Belgium on a routine commercial journey under Captain W. P. C. Helsdingen.
-In the course of one day, everything would change.
+In the course of one day, the ship’s professional routine would be abruptly shattered.
 The Prins Willem III was off the coast of Flushing when a German bomb hit the water about 200 yards from the ship and caused a huge explosion and towering pillar of water.
 Germany had invaded the Netherlands.
 Planes were flying high and out of sight, but the crew could hear the whining sound of bombs as they fell nearby.
 Targeted by a machine gun onslaught from Nazi fighter planes, the ship escaped via the English channel.
-After narrowly surviving with their lives and the boat intact to reach England, the Dutch crew would soon learn that the formerly neutral Netherlands had capitulated and their home county was now occupied by Nazi Germany.
+After narrowly surviving with their lives and the boat intact to reach England, the Dutch crew would soon learn that the formerly neutral Netherlands had capitulated and their home country was now occupied by Nazi Germany.

 The ship continued on its planned journey to North American waters, docking at Montreal, Duluth, Milwaukee and finally Chicago on June 25th , successfully delivering a cargo of seeds and twine.
 At Chicago, the crew awaited orders regarding their next destination.
 Meanwhile, members of the Dutch government, including Queen Wilhelmina, had fled to London, England.
 The government in exile required all Dutch merchant vessels abroad to now sail under the British Merchant marines, and to report to an allied port to join the war effort: which could include transporting provisions or armaments.
 Canada being the closest allied country, the Netherlands Shipping Commission ordered the Prins Willem III to return to Montreal and “then embark for some unnamed foreign port,” according to the Chicago Daily Tribune.
 17 out of the 19 crew members refused the orders.